-Rating A Rating B Rating C identifies and uses a wide variety of graphical, symbolic and textual communication techniques and technologies in a precise and accurate manner identifies and uses a wide variety of graphical, symbolic and textual communication techniques and technologies in an accurate manner identifies and uses a variety of graphical, symbolic and textual communication techniques and technologies employs appropriate techniques and technologies to accurately and clearly communicate ideas and information, including all relevant details employs appropriate techniques and technologies to accurately and clearly communicate ideas and information, including most of the relevant details employs techniques and technologies to accurately communicate ideas and information, including most relevant details defines, explains and applies a broad range of relevant concepts and terms to convey appropriate meaning defines, explains and applies relevant concepts and terms to convey appropriate meaning defines and applies relevant concepts and terms to convey appropriate meaning creates complex reports using appropriate formatting conventions (e.g. project report).
+Rating A Rating B Rating C identifies and uses a wide variety of graphical, symbolic and textual communication techniques and technologies in a precise and accurate manner identifies and uses a wide variety of graphical, symbolic and textual communication techniques and technologies in an accurate manner and textualgraphical, symbolic and textualhniques andcommunication techniques and employs appropriate techniques and employs appropriate techniques and employs techniques and technologies to technologies to accurately and clearly technologies to accurately and clearly accurately communicate ideas and communicate ideas and information, communicate ideas and information, information, including most relevant including all relevant details including most of the relevant details details defines, explains and applies a broad range defines, explains and applies relevant defines and applies relevant concepts of relevant concepts and terms to convey concepts and terms to convey and terms to convey appropriate appropriate meaning appropriate meaning meaning creates complex reports using appropriate formatting conventions (e.g. project report).
 Reports are clearly and correctly structured. creates reports using appropriate formatting conventions (e.g. project report).
 Reports follow required structure. creates simple reports using formatting conventions (e.g. project report) as directed.
-Reports generally follow required structure. clearly identifies the information, images, ideas and words of others used in the clearly identifies the information, images, ideas and words of others used differentiates the information, images, ideas and words of others from the learner's work in the learner's work learner's own clearly identifies sources of the information, images, ideas and words that are not the learner's own.
-Referencing conventions and methodologies are followed with a high degree of accuracy. clearly identifies sources of the information, images, ideas and words that are not the learner's own.
-Referencing conventions and methodologies are followed correctly. identifies the sources of information, images, ideas and words that are not the learner's own.
-Referencing conventions and methodologies are generally followed correctly. creates appropriate, well-structured reference lists/bibliographies. creates appropriate, structured reference lists/bibliographies. creates appropriate reference lists/bibliographies.
+Reports generally follow required structure. clearly identifies the information, images, clearly identifies the information, differentiates the information, images, ideas and words of others used in the images, ideas and words of others ideas and words of others from the learner's work used in the learner's work learner's own clearly identifies sources of the information, clearly identifies sources of the identifies the sources of information, images, ideas and words that are not the information, images, ideas and words images, ideas and words that are not learner's own.
+Referencing conventions and that are not the learner's own. the learner's own.
+Referencing methodologies are followed with a high Referencing conventions and conventions and methodologies are degree of accuracy. methodologies are followed correctly. generally followed correctly. creates appropriate, well-structured reference lists/bibliographies. creates appropriate, structured reference lists/bibliographies. creates appropriate reference lists/bibliographies.